Kerryliu/rokuTest/README.md

 # rokuTest
-Personal script for turning roku tv on and off via express.js and ifttt webhooks :)
+Personal script for turning roku tv on and off via express.js and stringify :)